Surface-supplied diving skills: Dry suit or buoyancy compensator blowup

 The possible consequences of a dry suit blowup are similar to a BCD blowup, and the method of management fairly similar.
 The instinctive reaction of trying to swim downwards is usually counterproductive, as it will prevent the automatic dump valve from releasing excess gas, while at the same time inflating the suit legs, making it difficult to fin, and if the boots slip off, impossible to fin.
 The diver must ensure that the dump valve is fully open, at the high point of the suit, and urgently disconnect the inflation hose.
 Many suits will release air at the neck or cuff seal if those are the highest point of the suit.
 It may be necessary to descend after this to compensate for rapid ascent, and to do this it may be necessary to dump gas from the BCD.
 After achieving neutral buoyancy, a normal ascent is usually possible, as it is seldom necessary to add air to the suit during ascent.
 The type of inflation hose connection can make a large difference to the urgency of the situation.
 The CEJN connector allows a much faster gas flow than the Seatec quick disconnect fitting, and the Seatec is considered safer by the DIR community for this reason.

+Buoyancy compensator leak

+This is not usually an emergency in surface supplied diving as the lifeline or umbilical is always available as a route to the surface or the bell or stage, and can be used by the tender to assist the diver in most circumstances, but there may be occasions where the inability to establish neutral or positive buoyancy can make it difficult or dangerous to accomplish the dive task, in which case the dive should be ended.